corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.md

 ## Static calls

 You can also use a variable or call a method from a shader without having to inherit from it.
-To do this, use `<class_name>.<variable or method_name>`.
+To do this, use `<shader_name>.<variable or method_name>`.
 It behaves the same way as a static call.

-Note that if you statically call a method that uses class variables, the shader won't compile.
+Note that if you statically call a method that uses shader class variables, the shader won't compile.
 This is a convenient way to only use a part of a shader, but this isn't an optimization.
 The shader compiler already automatically removes any unnecessary variables.

 ### Code example: static calls